 A 2011 recipient of a Creative Writing Fellowship from the National Endowment for the Arts, Smith has also received six Individual Excellence Awards from the Ohio Arts Council, two Academy of American Poets Prizes, a Pushcart Prize, and fellowships from the Sustainable Arts Foundation and the Virginia Center for the Creative Arts.
-Her poems have been widely published and anthologized, appearing in Best American Poetry, the New York Times, Tin House, The Believer, The Paris Review, Ploughshares, Kenyon Review, The Gettysburg Review, Guernica, The Iowa Review, The Southern Review, and Virginia Quarterly Review.
+Her poems have been widely published and anthologized, appearing in Best American Poetry, the New York Times, The New Yorker, Tin House, The Believer, The Paris Review, Poetry, Ploughshares, the Kenyon Review, The Gettysburg Review, The Iowa Review, The Southern Review, and Virginia Quarterly Review.
 Her essays have been published in the New York Times, the Washington Post, on the Poetry Foundation website, and elsewhere.

 In 2016 Maggie Smith’s poem “Good Bones” went viral internationally, receiving coverage in the Washington Post, the Guardian, the Telegraph, Slate, Huffington Post Italia, and elsewhere.
 To date it has been translated into nearly a dozen languages; interpreted by a dance troupe in Chennai, India; and set to music by multiple composers.
 PRI (Public Radio International) called it “the official poem of 2016.”
 In 2017 the poem was featured on an episode of the CBS primetime drama Madam Secretary, also called “Good Bones,” and was read by Meryl Streep at Lincoln Center.

 Smith holds a BA from Ohio Wesleyan University and an MFA from The Ohio State University.
-She has taught creative writing at Gettysburg College, Ohio Wesleyan University, and in the MFA program at The Ohio State University, and for the Antioch University Los Angeles Low-Residency MFA.
-After working for several years in trade book and educational publishing.
-She now lives with her husband and two children in Bexley, Ohio, where she works as a freelance writer and editor, and serves as a Consulting Editor to the Kenyon Review, and as MFA faculty for the Naslund-Mann Graduate School of Writing.
+She has taught creative writing at Gettysburg College, Ohio Wesleyan University, in the MFA and undergraduate programs at The Ohio State University, and for the Antioch University Los Angeles Low-Residency MFA.
+After working for several years in trade book and educational publishing, she now works as a freelance writer and editor, as an Editor at Large for the Kenyon Review, and as MFA faculty for the Naslund-Mann Graduate School of Writing.